 Dispute with the administration: interim measures

-Interim measures (or interim measures) appropriate measures) is an urgent procedure.
-It allows you to ask the judge hearing the application for interim measures to order an urgent measure to safeguard your rights, even in the absence of a prior administrative decision.
+Interim measures (or interim measures) appropriate measures) is a emergency procedure.
+It allows you to ask the judge hearing the application for interim measures to order an urgent measure to safeguard your rights (for example, the communication of a document by the administration), even in the absence of a prior administrative decision.
 We present you the procedure to follow to request a provisional application.

 But if the administration has already made a decision, the judge hearing the application for interim measures cannot take a measure to prevent the execution of the decision.